A13 highway (Lithuania)

 The A13 highway is a highway in Lithuania (Magistralinis kelias).
 It connects Klaipėda with the Latvian border near Būtingė.
-From there, the road continues to Liepaja as A11.
+From there, the road continues to Liepāja as the A11.
 The length of the road is 45.15 km.

 The section between Jakai (A1) junction and Palanga (A11) junction is dual-carriageway.
 The section between the junction with 168 and Palanga is planned to be refurbished to limited-access expressway with a default speed limit of 120 km/h.
-From A11 junction to the Latvian border, the road continues as regular 1+1.
+From A11 junction to the Latvian border, the road continues as a single carriageway.

 This route is a part of the International E-road network (part of European route E272).